Charge Card vs. Credit Card: What's the Difference?

 Credit cards are accepted nearly everywhere, especially compared to charge cards.
 Visa and Mastercard credit cards have the widest coverage and acceptance, with Discover and American Express quickly catching up.

-This is particularly important to keep in mind when choosing between a charge card and a credit card from a business point of view.
+This is particularly important to keep in mind when choosing between the options from a business point of view.

 Lower Credit Score Requirements